xhailey/big-data-processing-toolbox/README.md

     helm install ui-app helm/ui-app

-**This UI app deploymen takes awhile due to the application build time.
+**This UI app deployment takes awhile due to the application build time.
 Grab a coffee and come back to check the UI app.**	&#128516;

 You can monitor the application start status by `kubectl logs ui-app-0`, the application is ready when you see the following in the pod's log.